leaflabs/leaflabs-docs/source/ide.rst

 Specifically, it describes the operation of the buttons on the main toolbar.
 It is expected to become more comprehensive over time.

-The :ref:`Maple Quickstart <maple-quickstart>` is another good source of information on the IDE; it is especially useful for setting up a computer for the first time.
+If you're new to Maple, you should begin with the :ref:`Maple Quickstart <maple-quickstart>`.

+If you need to install the IDE for the first time, see the :ref:`maple-ide-install` page.

 .. contents:: Contents
    :local: